 The information you have requested is excluded from the Act because it is held for the purposes of 'journalism, art or literature.'
-The BBC is therefore not obliged to provide this information to you and will not be doing so on this occasion.
-Part VI of Schedule I to FOIA provides that information held by the BBC and the other public service broadcasters is only covered by the Act if it is held for 'purposes other than those of journalism, art or literature'.
+The BBC is therefore not obliged to provide this information to you.
+Part VI of Schedule 1 to FOIA provides that information held by the BBC and the other public service broadcasters is only covered by the Act if it is held for 'purposes other than those of journalism, art or literature".
 The BBC is not required to supply information held for the purposes of creating the BBC's output or information that supports and is closely associated with these creative activities.

-The limited application of the Act to public service broadcasters was to protect freedom of expression and the rights of the media under Article 10 European Convention on Human Rights ("ECHR").
-The BBC, as a media organisation, is under a duty to impart information and ideas on all matters of public interest and the importance of this function has been recognised by the
+You may not be aware that one of the main policy drivers behind the limited application of the Act to public service broadcasters was to protect freedom of expression and the rights of the media under Article 10 European Convention on Human Rights ("ECHR").
+The BBC, as a media organisation, is under a duty to impart information and ideas on all matters of public interest and the importance of this function has been recognised by the European Court of Human Rights.
+Maintaining our editorial independence is a crucial factor in enabling the media to fulfil this function.

-I For more information about how the Act applies to the BBC please see the enclosure which follows this letter.
+For more information about how the Act applies to the BBC please see the enclosure which follows this letter.
 Please note that this guidance is not intended to be a comprehensive legal interpretation of how the Act applies to the BBC.